JuliasBright/Alpha-Vantage/README.md

 # Alpha-Vantage
-Get Data Easy from alpha_vantahe
+Get Data Easy from alpha_vantage
 # Get Real Data From Alpha Vantage.

 This Program work very simple takes data from various platflom and display it, what you do with the data is totaly upon your Code.